KomalSingh21/Kubernetes-Essentials/README.md

 ```
 mkdir pvdir && cd pvdir
 ```
-Create a file and add some content into it
+Create a file and add some content to it
 ```
 echo "hello from hostpath" > index.html
 ```